moshiurrahmandeap11/moshiurrahmandeap11/README.md

 ---

 ### About Me
-I am a MERN Stack Developer specializing in architecting scalable web applications and real-time systems.
+I am a Full Stack Developer specializing in architecting scalable web applications and real-time systems.
 With a solid grasp of system design and modern development practices, I deliver robust and maintainable code.
 My approach emphasizes clean code, performance optimization, and seamless collaboration.
 Fluent in Bangla, Hindi, and English, I thrive in diverse and dynamic development environments.